Jude-Nwachukwu/gtm-attribution-insight-tag/README.md

 1. **Case-Insensitive Query Parsing**: Extracts UTM parameters and click identifiers from the URL regardless of case
 2. **UTM Parameter Evaluation**:

-   * Uses query parameter if present
-   * Otherwise falls back to referrer or predefined click identifiers
+   * If a UTM value is present, it is stored
+   * Missing UTM values default to `"none"`, not stored values
 3. **Click Identifier Evaluation**:

-   * Stored if present in URL
-   * Not overwritten if not found on subsequent pages
+   * If present, corresponding source and medium are inferred (e.g., `gclid` = `google / cpc`)
+   * Case-insensitive handling of identifiers
+   * Does not overwrite stored values unless present
 4. **Source & Medium Logic**:

-   * `utm_source` and `utm_medium` are prioritized
-   * If absent, source is inferred from known identifiers (e.g., `gclid` = `google`)
-   * Medium inferred as `cpc` for known sources
+   * Prioritized in order: UTM → Click ID → Referrer → Stored → Direct/None
+   * Referrer used if not excluded and not direct
-   * Source and medium are always lowercased
+   * Always lowercased
 5. **Referral Exclusion**:

-   * If enabled, domains in the exclusion list are not considered as referrers
+   * Excluded domains are ignored in referrer evaluation
-6. **Last-Non Direct Fallback**:
+6. **Last-Non Direct Logic**:

-   * Source/medium fallback to cookie/localStorage only if traffic appears direct
+   * Only used if traffic is direct or excluded
-   * Applies also when UTM or click identifiers are missing
+   * Prevents unwanted overwrites from internal navigation
 7. **Storage Mechanics**:

-   * Cookies: either a single JSON object or individual cookies per field
+   * Single or separate cookie options supported
-   * LocalStorage: saved as `gtm_dd_traffic_data` object
+   * LocalStorage: `gtm_dd_traffic_data`
 8. **Data Layer Push**:

-   * Sent as structured object with `marketing_data`, `click_identifiers`, and metadata
+   * Fires a structured event with `marketing_data`, `click_identifiers`, and `datalayer_source`

 ---